 Another advantage is that because the engine is located under the deck, it is quiet.
 This helps you entertain

-What is the O
+What is an O

 Where are Outboard Motors Used the Most

-Outboard motors are used everywhere but the majority are used on smaller boats in lakes and rivers.
+Outboard motors are used everywhere, but the majority are used on smaller boats in lakes and rivers.
 They are very convenient for shallow water.
 You can lift the propeller out of the water in case you come across rocks.

-Fisherman love outboard motors.
+Fishermen love outboard motors.
 They are easy to steer and can get them to any part of the lake or river with ease.

 On the other hand, a fisherman might like inboard engines as well.
-Inboard engines give more room on the deck and their fishing lines are less likely to get tangled on an engine.
+Inboard engines give more room on the deck, and their fishing lines are less likely to get tangled on an engine.

 Advantages and Disadvantages of Outboard Motors

 One big advantage of an outboard motor is that it can be removed and stored away.
 This also helps when you have a mechanical problem; everything is easier to reach than inside the inboard engine.